White nationalism: Views

 White nationalists claim that culture is a product of race, and advocate for the self-preservation of white people.
 White nationalists seek to ensure the survival of the white race, and the cultures of historically white nations.
 They hold that white people should maintain their majority in mainly-white countries, maintain their dominance of its political and economic life, and that their culture should be foremost.
 Many white nationalists believe that miscegenation, multiculturalism, mass immigration of non-whites and low birth rates among whites are threatening the white race, and some argue that it amounts to white genocide.

 Political scientist Samuel P. Huntington described white nationalists as arguing that the demographic shift in the United States towards non-whites would bring a new culture that is intellectually and morally inferior.
 White nationalists claim that this demographic shift brings affirmative action, immigrant ghettos and declining educational standards.
 Most American white nationalists say immigration should be restricted to people of European ancestry.

 White nationalists embrace a variety of religious and non-religious beliefs, including various denominations of Christianity, generally Protestant, although some specifically overlap with white nationalist ideology (Christian Identity, for example, is a family of white supremacist denominations), Germanic neopaganism (e.g. Wotanism) and atheism.

 Definitions of whiteness

 Most white nationalists define white people in a restricted way.
 In the United States, it often—though not exclusively—implies European ancestry of non-Jewish descent.
 Some white nationalists draw on 19th-century racial taxonomy.
 White nationalist Jared Taylor has argued that Jews can be considered "white", although this is controversial within white nationalist circles.
 Many white nationalists oppose Israel and Zionism, while some, such as William Daniel Johnson and Taylor, have expressed support for Israel and have drawn parallels between their ideology and Zionism.
 Other white nationalists such as George Lincoln Rockwell exclude Jews from the definition but include Turks, who are a transcontinental ethnicity.

-White nationalist definitions of race are derived from the fallacy of racial essentialism, which presumes that people can be meaningfully categorized into different races by biology or appearance.
-White nationalism and white supremacy view race as a hierarchy of biologically discrete groups.
-This has led to the use of often contradictory obsolete racial categories such as Aryanism, Nordicism, or the one-drop rule.
-Since the second half of the 20th century, attempts to categorize humans by race have become increasingly seen as largely pseudoscientific.
+White nationalist sometimes use (perhaps even multiple contradictory) obsolete racial categories such as Aryanism, Nordicism, or the one-drop rule.